Yamilemon/webview_sdl_krkr/README.md

 ### problems
 WebView in different Android versions has different support for webassembly.
 Some mobile phones may not work normally, but I will be replaced with Tencent X5 kernel later.
 But there are a lot of advertisements, and we are still considering whether to use this kind of rubbish.

+### Warning: It is forbidden to use the girl picture in the xp3 file for any purpose other than this project.